tedunderwood/noveltmmeta/readme.md

 Column definitions are explained in **pre1923datadictionary.md**

+If you want to cite this as a resource, you can say Ted Underwood, "English-Language Fiction in HathiTrust Before 1923," github, 2017, https://github.com/tedunderwood/noveltmmeta/blob/master/pre1923hathifiction.csv.
+Alternately (and preferably) you could cite the figshare version linked above (follow the links within figshare to the dataset itself.)

 The work that developed this dataset was funded by an ACLS Digital Innovation Grant, and by the National Endowment of the Humanities Digital Humanities Start-Up Grant,  Award# HD5178713.
 The views and results expressed don't necessarily reflect the views of the funding agencies.

 incopyrighthathifiction.csv